fabiommendes/sidekick/docs/introduction.rst

 structures such as ``for``, ``if``'s, ``with``, etc.

 Python is a multi-paradigm language that allows functional programming but was not conceived specifically for it.
-For this approach to work in Python, we need means of easily creating new functions and using them in cooperation.
-Python's syntax for creating functions, however, is far ideal: ``def``' statements cannot be used inside expressions and ``lambda``'s are artificially constrained to a single line of code.
+Functional programming is only practical if we have means of easily creating new functions and using them in cooperation.
+Python's syntax, however, is far from ideal: ``def``' statements cannot be used inside expressions and ``lambda``'s are artificially constrained to a single line of code.
 It also uses an odd choice of keyword that seems out of place in this otherwise very approachable language [#lambda]_.